leehanchung/ReSearchBench/docs/docs/intro.md

 ## Getting Started

 Ready to start benchmarking your research?
-Check out our [Quick Start Guide](./tutorial-basics/getting-started) to begin using ReSearchBench.
+Get started with ReSearchBench today!